The Shephalbury Park Curriculum Intent

 Our Shephalbury LEARNER attributes are actively woven throughout our curriculum, and evident within the teaching and learning across the school.
 Teachers use these attributes to encourage learners to develop a growth mindset and further challenge their skills as independent learners.

-We follow a cross curricular approach to learning where we create immersive opportunities for topics and themes to transcend different subject areas.
-History, Geography, Art and D&T are taught through these topics (Creative Curriculum) and some are covered as discrete subjects.
+We follow a thematic approach to learning where we link learning opportunities within topics and themes to transcend different discrete subject areas.
+History, Geography, Art and D&T are taught through these topics and where possible English, science, music and computing are incorporated too.
 Regular staff meetings are used to discuss various aspects of the curriculum and ensure consistency of approach and standards.